DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \subsection{Clutter Arrangement Curriculum Learning Analysis}

 The clutter arrangement curriculum learning process is designed to enhance success rates in increasingly complex scenes.
 We evaluate each policy trained on D/R-$n$ tasks under various curriculum directions—dense to random (SO, D-4, D-6, D-8, R-4, R-6, R-8), random to dense (SO, R-4, R-6, R-8, D-4, D-6, D-8), and no curriculum (training each D/R-$n$ task from scratch)—as shown in Tab.~\ref{tab: curriculum}.
-For the dense-to-random curriculum, we use the best-performing checkpoints at iterations 2k, 7.8k, 9.2k, 4.6k, 2.9k, 2.7k, and 2.5k respectively from trained 10k iterations; for the random-to-dense curriculum, at iterations 2k, 6.5k, 7.5k, 3.3k, 5.2k, 7.4k, and 1.6k respectively from trained 10k iterations.
+For the two curricula, we use the best-performing checkpoints from trained 10k iterations for each setting.
 The curriculum with dense-to-random direction consistently yields the best performance across tasks.
 The results indicate that with the progression of the curriculum, the teacher policy demonstrate greater accuracy and efficiency, addressing Q3.